broadinstitute/warp/website/docs/Pipelines/Ultima_Genomics_Whole_Genome_Germline_Pipeline/README.md

 * Workflow tasks use different software tools to manipulate the workflow input data.
 To see specific tool parameters, select the task WDL link in the table; then find the task and view the `command {}` section of the task in the WDL script.

 * To view or use the exact tool software, see the task's Docker image which is specified in the task WDL `input {}` section as `String docker =`.

+* Docker images for the UG_WGS workflow are not yet versioned and officially released, but they are publicly available to test the workflow.

 Overall, the UG_WGS workflow:
 1. Aligns with BWA-MEM and marks duplicates.